-- · continue our clinical trials associated with EVK-001, including our ongoing Phase 3 clinical trial in women and the companion clinical trial in men that we commenced in April 2014; - · continue the preparation of the commercial manufacturing process; - · maintain, expand and protect our intellectual property portfolio; and - · continue to fund the additional accounting, legal, insurance and other costs associated with being a public company.
+- · continue our clinical trials associated with EVK-001, including our ongoing Phase 3 clinical trial in women and the companion clinical trial in men that we commenced in April 2014; - · continue the preparation of the commercial manufacturing process; - continue our NDA preparation process, which would also include a \$1.5 million payment to Mallinckrodt should the FDA accept our NDA filing; - · continue our pre-commercial launch activities; - · maintain, expand and protect our intellectual property portfolio; and - · continue to fund the additional accounting, legal, insurance and other costs associated with being a public company

-Although our current cash and cash equivalents are expected to be sufficient to fund our operations through March 31, 2016, they will not be sufficient to complete any additional development requirements requested by the FDA, or, if applicable, to prepare for commercialization of EVK-001 should we receive product approval.
-At this time, due to the risks inherent in the drug development process, we are unable to estimate with any certainty the costs we will incur in the continued development of EVK-001 for potential commercialization.
-However, we currently estimate the costs to complete our Phase 3 clinical trial in women and our companion clinical trial in men of EVK-001 will be approximately \$16.5 million, of which, through June 30, 2015, \$11.3 million have been incurred related to those clinical activities.
+Although our current cash and cash equivalents are expected to be sufficient to fund our operations through October 2016, which includes the reporting of Phase 3 clinical trial results, they will not be sufficient to complete any additional development requirements requested by the FDA, or, if applicable, to prepare for commercialization of EVK-001 should we receive product approval.
 Accordingly, we will continue to require substantial additional capital beyond our current cash and cash equivalents to continue our clinical development and potential commercialization activities.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our clinical development efforts.
 We anticipate that we will seek to fund our operations through public or private equity or debt financings or other sources, such as potential collaboration arrangements.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategies.

-On November 13, 2014, we entered into the Sales Agreement with MLV, pursuant to which we may sell from time to time, at our option, up to an aggregate of \$6.6 million worth of shares of common stock through MLV, as sales agent.
-The sales of shares of our common stock made through this equity program are made in "at-the-market" offerings as defined in Rule 415 of the Securities Act.
-Through July 31, 2015, we have sold 203,423 shares of common stock at a weighted average price per share of \$6.86 pursuant to the Sales Agreement and received proceeds of approximately \$1.4 million, net of commissions and fees.
-We incurred approximately \$138,000 of legal, accounting and filing fees related to our Form S-3 filed in November 2014.
-Such costs were capitalized and included in other current assets at December 31, 2014, and have been reclassified to additional paid-in capital as a further offset to the net proceeds.
-We intend to use the net proceeds to continue to fund our ongoing Phase 3 clinical trial and for general corporate purposes.
+In November 2014, we entered into the MLV Sales Agreement, pursuant to which we were able to sell from time to time, at our option, up to an aggregate of \$6.6 million worth of shares of common stock through MLV, as sales agent.
+The sales of shares of our common stock made through this equity program were made in "at-the-market" offerings as defined in Rule 415 of the Securities Act.
+Through March 31, 2016, we sold 1,048,507 shares of common stock at a weighted average price per share of \$4.78 pursuant to the MLV Sales Agreement and received proceeds of approximately \$4.9 million, net of commissions and fees.
+We intend to use the net proceeds to continue to fund our ongoing Phase 3 clinical trial, report the results of that trial, continue preparation of the NDA, and for general corporate purposes.